 This annual event takes place during the last week of April each year to celebrate graduating PLTW students.
 It is an opportunity for students to present their capstone project from their Engineering Design and Development and Biomedical Innovation courses for their peers, friends, family, educators, business and community members.
 This event includes a presentation of the scholarship awards for the online scholarship competition.

 The 2024 PLTW Senior Showcase will take place at SLU Center for Global Citizenship on April 26, 2024.
 Come back here for more details as April gets closer.

 Scholarship Competitions for the 2023-2024 School Year

 St. Louis Metropolitan PLTW seniors enrolled in the Biomedical Innovation or Engineering Design and Development class are eligible to submit their capstone project in our scholarship competition via Zfairs.
 The last day to submit an entry is April 14th, 2024.
 Scholarship Categories, requirements, and rubric below.

 Industry Partner Connections

-STEMSTL connects volunteers from Engineering and Biomedical community with PTLW Students.
-Our volunteers can sign up to be on the contact list for when teachers are looking for guest speakers, and be a mentor for a senior (or team) as they work on their capstone project.
+STEMSTL connects volunteers from the Engineering and Biomedical community with PTLW Students.
+Our volunteers can sign up to be on the contact list for when teachers are looking for guest speakers, and be mentor for a senior (or team) as they work on their capstone project.
 Volunteers can also serve as judges for the scholarship competition.
 We encourage our industry volunteers to attend the in-person showcase to give feedback on students’ projects and poster presentations.
 If you are interested in being a volunteer, please sign up here.